LeAnn Rimes: Early life

-Rimes was born in Jackson, Mississippi.
+Margaret LeAnn Rimes was born on August 28, 1982, in Jackson, Mississippi.
 She is the only child of Wilbur Rimes and Belinda Butler.
 The family moved to Garland, Texas, when she was six.
-She was enrolled in vocal and dance classes, and was performing at local talent shows at the age of five.
+She was enrolled in vocal and dance classes, and she has performed at local talent shows at the age of five.
 Rimes began her career in musical theatre, performing in a Dallas, Texas, production of A Christmas Carol, and almost landing the lead part in the Broadway production of Annie.
 After appearing on the network television competition show Star Search, where she clearly charmed host Ed McMahon in addition to being a one-week champion, Rimes decided to go into country music.
-Rimes appeared a number of times on Johnnie High's Country Music Revue in Arlington, Texas, which gained the attention of national talent scouts.
+Rimes appeared a number of times on Johnnie High's Country Music Revue in Arlington, Texas, which gained the attention of local talent scouts.

 By age nine, Rimes was an experienced singer.
 She toured nationally with her father and also regularly performed a cappella renditions of "The Star-Spangled Banner" at the opening of the Dallas Cowboys football games.
-Wilbur Rimes began recording his daughter under the independent label Nor Va Jak when she turned 11.
-Her debut studio album was released on the label in 1991 entitled Everybody's Sweetheart.
-Rimes was then discovered by Dallas disc jockey and record promoter Bill Mack.
-Mack was impressed by Rimes's vocal ability, and over the following three years, he made various attempts to take Rimes to a mainstream level.
-The center of Mack's plan to bring her success was his composition, "Blue".
-In July 1994, Rimes recorded the song on her second studio album, All That.
+In 1991, she released her debut album Everybody's Sweetheart on an independent label called Nor Va Jak.
+Due to the independent album's success throughout the Dallas music community, Rimes was discovered by local disc jockey and record promoter Bill Mack.
+Mack was impressed by Rimes's vocal ability, and over the next three years, he made various attempts to sign Rimes to a major country music label.
+The center of Mack's plan to bring her success was his 1958 single, "Blue".
+In July 1994, Rimes included her first version of "Blue" on her second and final Nor Va Jak release, All That; she also co-wrote "Share My Love" for this album.
 Mack then arranged a recording contract for Rimes with Curb Records.
 She signed with the Nashville label in 1996.